keithalpichi/keithalpichi.github.io/src/data/articles/2020-05-19-web-scraping.md

 ## Improving Our Solution

 This was a very simple example of web scraping.
-However, to make it more interesting we could have:
+However, to make it more interesting or effective we could have:

+- used a headless browser like Puppeteer or Selenium to load the initial HTML and execute the Javascript to present the real interface a user would be interacting with.
+This becomes even more important for sites that are implemented as [SPA](https://en.wikipedia.org/wiki/Single-page_application)'s.
 - used [cron](https://en.wikipedia.org/wiki/Cron) or [launchd](https://www.launchd.info/) to run the scraping task on a time-based schedule
 - scraped for multiple products across multiples sites simultaneously
 - scraped across multiple sites to find the one that had the cheapest product in-stock